immortalkingpaddy/simplecodecasts_saas/README.md

-* This change is made from VS code
+* This change is made